silviaCerby/gitbook/docs/management/credential_management/collections/subcollections/add-an-existing-collection-as-a-subcollection.md

 ---
-description: This article describes how to add an existing collection as a subcollection, inheriting user permissions from the parent collection.
+description: "This article describes how to add an existing collection as a subcollection, inheriting user permissions from the parent collection."
 intercom_id: 8982905
 ---